ScuolaNormaleSuperiore/design-ictsite-wp-theme/README.md

-# Modello per sito ICT
+# Theme for ICT sites
 WordPress theme for building websites that showcase and facilitate the use of an organization's ICT services.